chrvadala/transformation-matrix/docs/api.md

 <a name="fromTwoMovingPoints"></a>

 ## fromTwoMovingPoints(startingPoint1, startingPoint2, endingPoint1, endingPoint2)
-Calculate a transformation matrix about two points that move from positions A and B to A' to B' This approach can be associated to a two finger gesture on a touch device
+Calculate a transformation matrix about two points that move from positions A and B to A' and B' This approach can be associated to a two finger gesture on a touch device

 **Kind**: global function